jrsoftware/issrc/readme.txt

   Non Unicode Inno Setup:

-  We compile all of Inno Setup's projects under Delphi 2.01, with the exception of Compil32, which is compiled under Delphi 3.02 (for the better Far East character set support).
-These older versions of Delphi are used because their VCLs have a significantly smaller code size footprint than the later versions.
+  We compile all of Inno Setup's projects under Delphi 2.01, with the exception of Compil32 which is compiled under Delphi 3.02 (for the better Far East character set support), and Inno Setup Preprocessor's projects which are compiled under Delphi 7.

+  Delphi 2.01 is used for the main projects because its VCL has a significantly smaller code size footprint than the later versions.

   If you do not have access to these old versions of Delphi, you should be able to compile the projects on later versions, however complete